Creating healthy meals and snacks can be simple when you use the Eat Well Plate.

 How to make a healthy meal

-Step 2: Choose whole grain foods.
+Step 2: Make one-quarter of your plate whole grain foods.

 - in a bowl